filisko/absence-hours-reporting-bash/README.md

 ### Watch & Run the tests:

-This watches for changes either on the code or any of the tests.
+This watches for changes either on the code or in any of the tests.

 ```sh
 # watch all tests